swisspost/design-system/packages/components-angular/projects/components/CONTRIBUTING.md

 # Contributing to Design System Components-Angular

+To contribute to this package, submit your pull or change requests in the package [@swisspost/design-system-components](../../../components/).

-These contribution guidelines extend the [general contribution guidelines](../../CONTRIBUTING.md), where you can find instructions on how to set up the repository for contributing.
+These contribution guidelines extend the [general contribution guidelines](../../../../CONTRIBUTING.md), where you can find instructions on how to set up the repository for contributing.

 ## Getting Started